Gulveer-Kalle/Score-Keeper/README.md

 ## Description

-**Score Keeper** is built for scorers, organizers, and cricket enthusiasts who want a lightweight yet powerful solution for managing cricket matches.
+**Score Keeper** is built for scorers, organizers, and cricket enthusiasts who want a powerful solution for managing cricket matches.
 The app allows you to create teams, link players to user accounts, set up matches with overs and toss, and track scores and stats in real time.

 Built with **React Native**, **Expo**, and **Firebase**, all core functionalities are complete and functional.
 UI screens for some modules are still in development.